 The ICC is established on the principle of complementarity, which means it is only entitled to exercise jurisdiction when national legal systems fail to do so in line with international standards.
 Significantly, however, this includes situations where these systems purport to act but are unwilling and/or unable to conduct genuine proceedings.
 Israel’s ongoing unwillingness to initiate domestic proceedings against persons who are alleged to have committed war crimes and crimes against humanity in Palestine therefore opens up the strong possibility of ICC intervention.

 In this policy brief Al-Shabaka Policy Analysts Dana Farraj and Asem Khalil highlight a number of indicators that should lead the Office of the Prosecutor (henceforth referred to as the Office or as the OTP) to draw this conclusion.
 In particular, the brief focuses on three consistent indicators that are inspired by the legal and policy framework endorsed by the Office in its overall policy paper of 2013 dealing with preliminary examinations.
-These indicators should therefore be taken into account by the Office when considering Israel’s unwillingness to investigate and prosecute crimes.[ref]It should be noted that the Office of the Prosecutor has other indicators to determine the question of complementarity but this brief concentrates on the aspects that are relevant to the authors’ arguments.[/ref] The first indicator is the number of complaints and files that were closed without a genuine, independent and impartial investigation.
+These indicators should therefore be taken into account by the Office when considering Israel’s unwillingness to investigate and prosecute crimes.2 The first indicator is the number of complaints and files that were closed without a genuine, independent and impartial investigation.
 The second tackles fictional investigations against low-level soldiers that effectively protect the decision-makers from prosecution.
 The third is Israel’s ongoing unwillingness to respect International Humanitarian Law (IHL) and International Human Rights Law (IHRL).
 In addition the brief discusses the role of the United Nations Security Council (UNSC) as it relates to the ICC.

 Lack of Independence, Impartiality, or Genuine Intent